-The CUFC is excited to offer groups in Connecticut the opportunity to apply for an urban forestry grant from the Council!
-In 2021, the CUFC supported five amazing projects, selected from very strong pool of applicants.
-As a result of this success, the US Forest Service awarded the Council with additional funding in 2022 to continue to grow the program.
+The CUFC is pleased to offer groups in Connecticut the opportunity to apply for an urban forestry grant from the Council!
+In 2021 and 2022, the CUFC supported several amazing projects, selected from very strong pool of applicants.
+As a result of this success, the US Forest Service awarded the Council with additional funding in 2023 to continue to grow the program.
 Huge thanks to the award recipients for your efforts–we are proud to support your important projects!

 Grant range: $1,500 – $2,000

 Eligible organizations: All groups, but with a focus on non-profits and municipalities.

 Grant Details and Guidelines: The Connecticut Urban Forest Council, Inc. (CUFC) is a statewide 501(c)3 non-profit organization composed of representatives from Connecticut environmental organizations, state agencies, universities, research institutions, corporations, professional communities, and citizen tree groups.
 Its purpose is to provide advice, assistance, education, information, and support to urban and community forestry professionals, associated professionals, municipal, state and corporate leaders, and volunteers.
 Our small grants program in 2022 will help existing organizations and municipalities address issues related to urban forest health.
 We expect to award 4 grants of up to $2,000.

 Priorities include (1) teaching about urban forestry and the tools used to manage urban trees and forests, and (2) increasing public awareness of opportunities to protect urban forestland and urban trees, emphasizing public benefits.